DunwichType/Margherita/README.md

 Margherita is a typeface developed by James Puckett of Dunwich Type Founders.

-Rhodium Libre was developed and compiled using Glyphs 2.
+Margherita was developed and compiled using Glyphs 2.